cynthia-a-clifford/cynthia-a-clifford.Github.io/bankdraft.md

 I used [**bit.io**](https://bit.io/dashboard) to upload data and used PostgresSQL to run queries.

 # The Project
 The main aim of this project was to practice SQL queries in context.
-I took on the role of a data analyst hired by the World Bank to look over all their bank loans to provide insight.
-I narrowed the brief to investigate, compare and contrast, the loan situation for Nigeria and Ghana, two countries I very much enjoy.
+I took on the role of a data analyst hired by the World Bank to provide insights by exploring their bank loans.
+I decided to compare and contrast the loan situation for Nigeria and Ghana, two countries I very much enjoy.

 The main questions I set out to answer are: